Jay Jacobs (athletic director): Career

 After he finished playing college football, Jacobs became the football coach at Lee-Scott Academy in Auburn in 1984.
 In 1985, he was brought back to Auburn athletics as the assistant strength and conditioning coach for the football team.
 From 1986 to 1988 he was a graduate assistant football coach.
 He was named conditioning coach in 1988.

 He moved into the athletics department office in 1991 when he became assistant athletics director.
 In 1994, he was made associate athletics director for operations.
 In 2001, he was named senior associate athletics director where he was in charge of Tigers Unlimited.
 From 2005 to 2018 he served as Auburn University’s athletics director.

 On June 5, 2018 he was hired by the University of Florida Athletic Association to replace Mike Hill as the executive associate athletics director for external affairs.

+In June 2023 Jacobs retired after spending 40 years working in collegiate athletics.

 2008 football coaching change

 In December 2008, Jacobs came under considerable criticism for the resignation of head football coach Tommy Tuberville and subsequent hiring of former Iowa State football coach, Gene Chizik.